 Tank hill is in Kings Creek Station and is a pretty decent spot for watching sunsets.
 As the name suggests, there are four tank hills and a spectacular view around the ranges all around.

 I know some people who have stayed at Ayers rock resort and similar places but we were happy with our Uluru camping arrangements!

-Back at the campground, we had a delicious dinner and warm bonfire waiting for us.
+Back at the campground, we had a delicious dinner and a warm bonfire waiting for us.
 With a belly full of good food we then slept on our swag.
-If you don’t know, swag is a roll out sleeping tent that comes with an inner mattress and you just throw in a sleeping bag on it.
+If you don’t know, swag is a roll-out sleeping tent that comes with an inner mattress and you just throw in a sleeping bag on it.